-In relation to the requirement of integrity, the inquiry held that it 'relates to the character of a person-honesty, reliability, truthfulness and uprightness',9 whereas conscientiousness is related but different in that it 'relates to the manner of application to one's task or duty - thoroughness, care, meticulousness, diligence and assiduousness'.
-In Ginwala's view, 'conscientiousness can be said to mean professionalism-the willingness and ability to perform with the required skill and the necessary diligence'.10
+In relation to the requirement of integrity, the inquiry held that it 'relates to the character of a person-honesty, reliability, truthfulness and uprightness', whereas conscientiousness is related but different in that it 'relates to the manner of application to one's task or duty - thoroughness, care, meticulousness, diligence and assiduousness'.
+In Ginwala's view, 'conscientiousness can be said to mean profes-

-7 Ibid, Para 70, pp. 52-53, emphasis added.
+&lt;sup>7 Ibid, Para 70, pp. 52-53, emphasis added.